-The mission of Switchpoint Community Resource Center is to empower homeless families & individuals in Southern Utah by addressing the underlying cause of poverty & providing each client with an individualized, comprehensive plan that supports them on their journey to self-sufficiency & the opportunity to contribute to the community.
+To empower families and individuals in need by addressing the underlying causes of their poverty and providing each client with a personalized, comprehensive plan that supports them on their journey to self-sufficiency and the opportunity to contribute to the community.

 We believe each individual has worth and value.
 Change occurs when people are treated with respect and dignity, empowered with skills and resources to better their circumstance.